Appendix 1 - Further guidelines - distance education

 An enrolled student must reside in Queensland.
 Refer to the Non-exhaustive list of examples of students travelling interstate or overseas.

-Other indicators of a full-service being delivered by the distance education school to an enrolled distance education student follow:
+Other indicators of a full service being delivered by the distance education school to an enrolled distance education student include the following:

-- the school’s teachers regularly monitor the students' learning achievements; and
+- the school’s teachers regularly monitor the students' learning achievements.

 - the school keeps a record of any days on which a student is unable to undertake the educational program because of illness, or other reasonable cause.